cameronmcewan/group-4-frontend/README.md

 This repository contains the frontend code for the PortFolio project, written in JavaScript using the React framework.

-The application is deployed [here](http://folio-dapp.s3-website-us-east-1.amazonaws.com/).
-If the link doesn't work, we ran out of AWS credit...
+<s>The application is deployed [here](http://folio-dapp.s3-website-us-east-1.amazonaws.com/).
+If the link doesn't work, we ran out of AWS credit...</s>

+*** UPDATE: The application has now been deployed with Vercel here: https://folio-dapp.vercel.app/ ***

+**Back-end Repository (Smart Contracts)**: https://github.com/cameronmcewan/group-4-backend

 ## Motivation